PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

 Code each of the component directions as they would be within the component (cardinal) axes.

-Here is a sample coding of `FOCUS <https://asl-lex.org/visualization/?sign=focus>`_, showing its two component directions within one module:
+Here is a possible coding of `FOCUS <https://asl-lex.org/visualization/?sign=focus>`_, highlighting its two component axis directions within one module:

 .. image:: images/mov_sample_sign_FOCUS.png
     :width: 750